wingsuit-designsystem/wingsuit/README.md

 <img src="https://github.com/wingsuit-designsystem/wingsuit/raw/master/images/wsuit-logo-stacked.svg" width="340px">
 </p>

-# Storybook for Drupal with Tailwind CSS and UI Patterns

-## Wingsuit is an open source design system to build [UI Patterns](https://www.drupal.org/project/ui_patterns) (and|or) Twig Components with [Storybook](https://storybook.js.org/) for Drupal.
+# Build bulletproof TWIG Components in Storybook

 1. Describe, develop and test your Pattern in storybook with [twing](https://www.npmjs.com/package/twing).
 1. Use the same pattern in Drupal with UI Patterns without any presenter pattern
+1. Starterkits for:
-1. Tailwind + Alpinejs for rapid development and 100% page speed
+    *  Tailwind + Alpinejs
+    *  Boostrap + jQuery
 1. Bundled Webpack base configuration to keep everything up to date.

 ## Documentation
-Check out <a href="https://wingsuit-designsystem.github.io/">Wingsuit documentation</a> for more information.
+Check out the <a href="https://wingsuit-designsystem.github.io/">Wingsuit documentation</a> for more information.
 ## Prerequisites

 - [Node `^8`, `^10`](https://nodejs.org)